 COMFORT WITH ADULTS Overall, Peninsula graduates leave the school with many excellent skills that will serve them well in high school and in life beyond.

 Peninsula graduates attend public high schools such as Menlo-Atherton, Sequioa, Gunn, Palo Alto, Los Altos, Woodside, Mountain View, and Carlmont.
-Many attend local independent high schools as well, such as Brightworks, Castilleja, Crystal Springs, Design Tech, Everest, Harker, Kehillah, Lick-Wilmerding, Mid-Peninsula, Notre Dame, Nueva, Sacred Heart, and Woodside Priory.
+Many attend local independent high schools as well, such as Brightworks, Castilleja, Crystal Springs, Harker, Kehillah, Lick-Wilmerding, Mid-Peninsula, Notre Dame, Nueva, Sacred Heart, Mercy High School, and Woodside Priory.
+Students also explore local charter schools such as Design Tech, TIDE Academy, and Summit Public Schools.

 One parent of an alumnus observed, “Kids from many other schools have knowledge of facts.
 But Peninsula kids have integrated knowledge."
 Another parent of alumni reported about his two children who graduated several years ago.
 One child was upset because her fellow students were not interested in learning — they were simply interested in getting better grades.